Join the Movement to Protect the Boundary Waters Canoe Area from Twin Metals’ Mine

-The fight to protect the Boundary Waters has galvanized tens of thousands of Americans and has grown into a nation-wide effort to save this unique wilderness.
+The fight to protect the Boundary Waters has galvanized tens of thousands of Americans.
+It has grown into a nation-wide effort to save this unique wilderness.

-Friends of the Boundary Waters Wilderness has introduced a Prove It First bill into the Minnesota legislature that would stop Twin Metals mining in its tracks.
+Friends of the Boundary Waters Wilderness has introduced a Prove It First bill into the Minnesota legislature.
+If signed into law, it would stop Twin Metals and other dangerous mines from polluting our water.

-This common-sense piece of legislation would require that before a copper-sulfide mine could be permitted in Minnesota, there must be independent proof that a similar mine has operated for at least ten years without causing pollution and that a mine has been closed for at least ten years without causing pollution.
+This common-sense piece of legislation is simple.
+Before a copper-sulfide mine could be permitted in Minnesota, there must be independent proof that a similar mine has operated for at least ten years without causing pollution and that a mine has been closed for at least ten years without causing pollution.